kingtiger94/kubernetes-graylog-cluster/README_elasticsearch_cluster.md

-# kubernetes-graylog-cluster
+# kubernetes-elasticsearch-cluster
-Quote pires/kubernetes-elasticsearch-cluster (Elasticsearch (5.5.1) cluster)
+Elasticsearch (5.5.1) cluster on top of Kubernetes made easy.

 ### Table of Contents